SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/set-up.md

 * During set-up, some details must be collected.
 These details will be used as parameters for setting the new configurations for your SuperOffice CRM Online site.
   * Your SuperOffice Online customer-specific URL, Cust ID (found in the browser URL while logged into SuperOffice Online), for instance, `http://online.superoffice.com/cust8123/`

+  > [!NOTE]
-  * **Write down the number of the "cust"-part of the URL as "Cust ID"**
+  > Write down the number of the "cust"-part of the URL as "Cust ID"

 * To create new content types (see step 2), you need the SharePoint settings to **allow user to run custom scripts** activated < 24 h. before setup.
-You may perform the other steps in the meantime / create new content types at a later time.
+You may perform the other steps in the meantime or create new content types at a later time.

 * How to activate Custom Script:

-1. Go to SharePoint admin center > settings tab > Custom Script section >
+1. Go to SharePoint admin center > settings tab > Custom Script section.
-2. Set settings to "Allow users to run custom script on self-service created sites"
+2. Set settings to "Allow users to run custom script on self-service created sites".

 ![x][img3]